Skip to content

 When you work as a franchise partner, you will be subcontracting orders to an established courier company.
 It is less expensive to start.
 However, You will also fetch less profit and expansion possibilities.

 Whereas running a courier business from home is more profitable.
-This is because the startup and running cost is low.
+This is because the startup and running costs are low.
 You just need a computer, a mobile phone, and a few delivery boys.

 14 Steps to Start a Courier Business from Home